DerYeger/vue-marmoset-viewer/README.md

 - ✨ **Dynamic**: Dynamically loads the Marmoset Viewer source code as soon as its required.
 - 📱 **Responsive**: Fully responsive.
 Supports touch controls.
 - 🔁 **Reactive**: Reacts to property changes.
-- ⚒️ **Manual access**: If required, directly access the Marmoset with provided type declarations.
+- ⚒️ **Manual access**: If required, directly access the Marmoset script with provided type declarations.

 ## Links